cncf/artwork/README.md

 ## Updates to this repo

 Updates to this repo require two approvals to be merged in.
 One from a CNCF staff member, and the other from a project maintainer whose project's artwork is being updated.
-(Note: we can bypass branch protections for PRs made by maintainers)
+(Note: we can bypass branch protections for PRs made by maintainers.)